cloudvista/vaa/readme.md

 By leveraging VistA's new AWS cloud-based traffic streaming capability, VHA has the first-ever opportunity to comprehensively analyze the clinical workflows of all staff at VA medical centers.
 Such analysis would drive improved standards of practice by health care providers.
 These improvements would be prompted by the actual practice of care and not speculation about how care is being provided.

 ### Overview of Analysis
-The Vista Application Analytics team will analyze all RPC traffic between all VistA clients and three representative Cloud VistA servers.
+The Vista Application Analytics team will analyze all RPC traffic between all VistA clients and three representative VistA servers.
 The analysis will provide precise reports detailing different aspect of VA care.
 Analysis will include the types and volumes of structured and unstructured information read and written by clearly identified types of healthcare providers and the range of time spent on different tasks.
 On completion, VHA will possess a set of concrete, actionable recommendations;  demonstrations for improving  veteran care workflows and efficiency; and a comprehensie guide to perform such analyses in the future.

 #### Workflow Capture
 All VistA Application workflows (RPC traffic flows) of cloud-based VistA are streamed to cloud storage using the built-in traffic mirroring service in the AWS Cloud.